Bylaws & Policies

 Article II: Membership

-- Anyone may become a member of the society if they demonstrate an interest in the study of text and discourse.
+- Anyone may become a member of the Society if they demonstrate an interest in the study of text and discourse.
 Interested persons may apply for membership in the Society for Text and Discourse by registering their membership with the Secretary and paying the annual dues.
+Dues must be paid to be considered a current member.

-3. All members of the society shall agree to abide by policies established by the Governing Board.
+- All members of the Society shall agree to abide by policies established by the Governing Board.
 Official policies of the Society for Text and Discourse shall be communicated to the membership by the Secretary, in consultation with the Chair and Governing Board.

-4. Members who fail to abide by official policies can have their membership status revoked through a majority vote of the Governing board.
+- Members who fail to abide by official policies can have their membership revoked through a majority vote of the Governing board.

 Article III: Governing Board

-- The Governing Board shall consist of twelve members elected for staggered terms of six years each, with two new members elected each year, and ex-officio, the Secretary-Treasurer or the Secretary and the Treasurer of the society, and the editor of the journal Discourse Processes, if they are not already members of the Board.
+- The Governing Board shall consist of twelve members elected for staggered terms of six years each, with two new members elected each year.
 Elected members of the Governing Board may not succeed themselves.

-- The Governing Board shall elect its own Chair.
+- The Governing Board shall elect its own Chair from among current members of the Governing Board.
 The term of the Chair shall be for three years.
 The Chair may serve no more than two consecutive terms.
 Under the condition where a Chair of the Governing Board is elected to a term that exceeds their Governing Board term, this person’s Governing Board position will be replaced as normal.
 The Chair will also continue as a member of the Governing Board for the remainder of their term as Chair.
 There will thus be one extra Governing Board member for the remainder of the Chair’s term.

 - The Chair shall preside at meetings of the Governing Board and at the Annual Business Meeting.